farmera/sare_grant/post_processing_steps.md

 ![](img/compare-three.png)
 ###### Figure 8.
 Comparison of the same index for different sections, same treatment.

-The last sort of comparison that we did, as a means of 'proofing' whether or not a sample was acceptable, was to check
+The last sort of comparison we did, as a means of 'proofing' whether or not an image sample was acceptable, was to check different sections receiving the same treatment. __Figure 8__

 #### Summary